 you can’t complain about bird noise in the city

-can oil us / make us a throng again / cashel street
+could you oil us / make us a throng again / cashel street

 thick / with chanting like we forgot we /

-were a all village once too and / we always gave
+were all a village once too and / we always gave

-the megaphone / to the kids first and /
+the megaphone / to the kids first and / could you

 in my own language i look up the words for bond